Supply Chain Management Courses

 • Plan follow-up activities for managing those cost drivers

-• Develop objectives which are consistent with clients and other stakeholders
+• Develop objectives that are consistent with the clients and other stakeholders

 • Leverage the perspective they bring to the negotiation table to add value during the negotiation process

-• Learn how to improve the way to work with suppliers
+• Learn how to improve the way you work with suppliers

 • Develop key metrics to measure the quality of working relationships, and track performance improvement activities